karynaur/random.pal/README.md

 5. Flask server actively running on a Google Cloud Virtual Machine will keep listening for changes in the database.
 6. The json object is retrieved from the database calls the python script which has 4 functions<br>
        1. Scrape the image of a person-who-does-not-exist depending on the age selected by the user<br>
-       2. Run the text through a conversational model that uses State of the Art deep learning architecture Transformers to get responses the user input<br>
+       2. Run the text through a conversational model that uses State of the Art deep learning <br>architecture Transformers to get responses the user input<br>
        3. Google text to speech model that converts model outputs to speech<br>
-       4. The audio file along with the photo of the previously selected image sent to a Wav2lip Model.
-Wav2Lip is a State of the Art deep learning model for Lip Sync, which takes an image and an audio file and returns a video of the person lip-syncing to the audio.<br>
+       4. The audio file along with the photo of the previously selected image sent to a Wav2lip Model.<br> Wav2Lip is a State of the Art deep learning model for Lip Sync, which takes an image and an audio file and returns a video of the person lip-syncing to the audio.<br>
 7. The video is sent back to the app that displays it on the screen.

 ## Challenges we ran into